-Emma has over 12 years advisory and litigious experience in the field of pharmaceutical, biotechnology and medical device patents, trade marks, copyright, plant breeder’s rights, consumer law and confidential information.
+Emma is a specialist in intellectual property advice and dispute resolution.
+Emma advises clients in all areas of IP and technology, including patents, trade marks, copyright, plant breeder’s rights, consumer law and confidential information.

 Her litigious experience includes multi-jurisdictional patent disputes, international arbitrations, trade mark, copyright and consumer law disputes, collaboration agreement disputes related to IP ownership, commercial damages disputes, mediations, preparation of technical expert evidence, trial and appeal proceedings.
-This experience includes working with colleagues in HSF’s London and Singapore office on a cross-border international arbitration and being the lead senior associate on one of the few pharmaceutical patent cases to be heard by the High Court in recent years.
+This experience extends to industries including pharmaceuticals, biotechnology, medical devices, software, and consumer products.

 In addition to her legal qualifications Emma holds a Biomedical Science degree.
 Emma brings her strong science background to her work, particularly in developing strategies and legal arguments around scientific subject matter and in dealing with experts across a variety of disciplines.